Astra Daihatsu Motor: History

-In 1973, Astra International gained the rights to import Daihatsu vehicles to Indonesia.
-Astra became the sole agent, importer and distributor of Daihatsu in the Indonesian market in 1976.
-In 1978, PT Daihatsu Indonesia was formed by Astra International, Daihatsu dan Nichimen Corporation as a steel pressing plant.
-An engine plant, PT Daihatsu Engine Manufacturing Indonesia (DEMI) was created in 1983.
-PT Nasional Astra Motor was formed in 1987 as the sole agent and importer of Daihatsu.
-In 1992, these three companies merged to form ADM.
+In 1973, Astra International acquired the rights to import Daihatsu vehicles into Indonesia.
+By 1976, Astra became the sole agent, importer, and distributor of Daihatsu in the Indonesian market.
+In 1978, PT Daihatsu Indonesia was established by Astra International, Daihatsu, and Nichimen Corporation as a steel pressing plant.
+An engine plant, PT Daihatsu Engine Manufacturing Indonesia (DEMI), was created in 1983.
+In 1987, PT Nasional Astra Motor was formed as the exclusive agent and importer of Daihatsu.
+In 1992, these three companies merged to create ADM.

 In 2003, ADM along with partner Toyota Astra Motor unveiled the Toyota Avanza and Daihatsu Xenia.
 The vehicles are part of the first collaboration project of Toyota, Daihatsu, and Astra and combined Toyota's expertise in Toyota Production System (TPS) and Daihatsu's expertise in producing low-cost vehicles.
 At the time, production capacity of the ADM plant is capped at 80,000 vehicles annually.
 By 2005, it was expanded to 200,000.
 It further expanded to current 530,000 after a series of expansions and the opening of a new plant in Karawang.